oschwengers/platon/README.md

 - the platon cmd line output
 - the `<prefix>.json` file if possible
 - A reproducible example of the issue with a small dataset that you can share (helps us identify whether the issue is specific to a particular computer, operating system, and/or dataset).

+## deNBI

+The maintenance of Platon is supported by [deNBI](https://www.denbi.de).
+To monitor the quality of this service, please find a service monitoring survey [here](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=platon).